-- 42. Unzip the downloaded UniDec release and open the folder.
-No installation is needed. - 43.
-Open the UniDec launcher by clicking on GUI UniDec.exe and selecting the UniDec module. - 44.
-Individual spectra can be imported by selecting "open" under the file dropdown menu (x y list, mzML or Thermo Raw format), by selecting "open waters raw file" for Waters data, or by selecting "get spectrum from clipboard" if you have copied the spectrum list. - 45.
-Select "presets" from the file dropdown menu and choose the preset that best matches your collected data (low-resolution native, high-resolution native, isotopic resolution, etc.). - 46.
-Set the m/z range of interest and select "process data".
-Note that additional options (baseline subtraction, and smoothing are available under the data processing tab but generally do not need to be adjusted if the appropriate preset option (step 3) is used. - 47.
-Set the appropriate charge range of all species present in the data (an estimate is okay, just make sure all species fall within the range i.e. make the range wider than you expect). - 48.
-Set the mass range to include the mass of all species possibly present in the data. - 49.
-Select "Run UniDec" to start the deconvolution process.
-After deconvolution has finished, a mass domain (zero-charge) spectrum is produced, as well as a charge vs. m/z and charge
+- (i) Unzip the downloaded UniDec release and open the folder.
+No installation is needed. - (ii) Open the UniDec launcher by clicking on GUI UniDec.exe and selecting the UniDec module. - (iii) Import individual spectra by selecting 'open' under the file dropdown menu (x y list, mzML or Thermo Raw format), by selecting 'open waters raw file' for Waters data or by selecting 'get spectrum from clipboard' if you have copied the spectrum list. - (iv) Select 'presets' from the file dropdown menu and choose the preset that best matches your collected data (low-resolution native, high-resolution native, isotopic resolution, etc.). - (v) Set the m/z range of interest and select 'process data'.
+Note that additional options (baseline subtraction and smoothing) are available under the data-processing tab but generally do not need to be adjusted if the appropriate preset option (step III) is used. - (vi) Set the appropriate charge range of all species present in the data (an estimate is okay; just make sure that all species fall within the range (i.e., make the range wider than you expect)). - (vii) Set the mass range to include the mass of all species possibly present in the data. - (viii) Select 'Run UniDec' to start the deconvolution process.
+After deconvolution has finished, a mass domain (zero-charge) spectrum is produced, as well as a charge versus m/z and charge versus mass plot.
+Ensure that the fitted data (shown as red in the original mass spectrum) align well with the original data.
+If they do not, the Peak Width under 'Additional Deconvolution Parameters' may need to be adjusted to better fit the data.
+Alternatively, the peak width tool under the 'tools' dropdown menu can be used.
+Inspect the mass domain spectrum and ensure that all species seem reasonable.

-- vs. mass plot.
-Ensure that the fitted data (shown as red in the original mass spectrum) aligns well with the original data.
-If it does not, the Peak Width under "Additional Deconvolution Parameters" may need to be adjusted to better fit the data.
-Alternatively, the peak width tool under the "tools" drop down menu can be used.
-Inspect the mass domain spectrum and ensure that all species seem reasonable. - 50.
-Set an appropriate peak detection range (width between labeled peaks) and peak detection threshold (the threshold for labeling of peaks as a fraction of the most intense peak), and then select "Peak Detection" to label the calculated species onto the original mass spectrum.
+- (ix) Set an appropriate peak detection range (width between labeled peaks) and peak detection threshold (the threshold for labeling of peaks as a fraction of the most intense peak) and then select 'Peak Detection' to label the calculated species onto the original mass spectrum.
 Check that the assignments look appropriate.
-If the assignments do not look appropriate, it may be necessary to adjust some of the additional deconvolution parameters, however in our experience this is often not necessary. - 51.
-Additional information on peaks can be gathered by clicking the "plot peaks" button, by right clicking peaks in the list, and through various tools in the Analysis menu. - 52.
-Save the processed data figures by selecting "save figure presets" from the file drop down menu. - 53.
-UniDec can also be used for batch processing of spectra by using the import wizard to convert Raw files to HDF5 format and then running UniDec.
-First open the HDF5 Import Wizard on the UniDec Launcher page. - 54.
-Browse for a folder containing all of your Raw files and select the files to convert by clicking the top file, holding shift, and clicking the bottom file. - 55.
-Select "add" to add all of the files to the bottom screen. - 56.
-Select "Load All to HDF5" and write to an appropriate file location. - 57.
-Open MetaUniDec from the UniDec launcher screen. - 58.
-Select "open" from the file drop down and select the HDF5 file saved in step 13. - 59.
-Repeat steps 45-52 to process the data for all spectra. - 60.
-The deconvoluted data can be saved as figures by selecting "save figure presets" from the file drop down menu.
+If the assignments do not look appropriate, it may be necessary to adjust some of the additional deconvolution parameters; however, in our experience this is often not necessary. - (x) Obtain additional information on peaks by clicking the 'plot peaks' button, by right clicking peaks in the list and through various tools in the Analysis menu. - (xi) Save the processed data figures by selecting 'save figure presets' from the file dropdown menu. - (xii) To batch-process spectra using UniDec, open the HDF5 Import Wizard on the UniDec Launcher page. - (xiii) Browse for a folder containing all your Raw files and select the files to convert by clicking the top file, holding shift and clicking the bottom file. - (xiv) Select 'add' to add all the files to the bottom screen. - (xv) Select 'Load All to HDF5' and write to an appropriate file location. - (xvi) Open MetaUniDec from the UniDec launcher screen. - (xvii) Select 'open' from the file dropdown and select the HDF5 file saved in step xv. - (xviii) Repeat steps iv-xi to process the data for all spectra. - (xix) Save the deconvoluted data as figures by selecting 'save figure presets' from the file dropdown menu.